Fluxomics: Fluxome

 Similar to genome, transcriptome, proteome, and metabolome, the fluxome is defined as the complete set of metabolic fluxes in a cell.
 However, unlike the others the fluxome is a dynamic representation of the phenotype.
 This is due to the fluxome resulting from the interactions of the metabolome, genome, transcriptome, proteome, post-translational modifications and the environment.

 Flux analysis technologies

 Two important technologies are flux balance analysis (FBA) and 13C-fluxomics.
 In FBA metabolic fluxes are estimated by first representing the metabolic reactions of a metabolic network in a numerical matrix containing the stoichiometric coefficients of each reaction.
 The stoichiometric coefficients constrain the system model and are why FBA is only applicable to steady state conditions.
 Additional constraints can be imposed.
 By providing constraints the possible set of solutions to the system are reduced.
 Following the addition of constraints the system model is optimized.
 Flux-balance analysis resources include the BIGG database, the COBRA toolbox, and FASIMU.

 In 13C-fluxomics, metabolic precursors are enriched with 13C before being introduced to the system.
-Using an imaging technique such as mass spectrometry or nuclear magnetic resonance spectroscopy the level of incorporation of 13C into metabolites can be measured and with stoichiometry the metabolic fluxes can be estimated.
+Using an anlytical technique such as mass spectrometry or nuclear magnetic resonance spectroscopy the level of incorporation of 13C into metabolites can be measured and with stoichiometry the metabolic fluxes can be estimated.